-After a fabulous 2017, it was challenging to top that in 2018.
+Not gonna lie, it was a challenge to top fabulous 2017.
 Sure, the first two months of the year were awesome as I continued my exploration in South America.
-Those carefree days were the best time in my life.
+No deny those carefree days were the best time in my life.

-I began to question what I really want in life.
-Although I may not be certain of the wants, however, I clearly knew what I did not want.
+It was at that time I began to question what I really want in life.
+Although I may not be certain of my answers, however, I knew without a doubt of what the things I do not want.

-I did not want to be merely living, I was looking to give meaning to my life.
-I needed to live for a cause, to do something I deemed meaningful.
-I held on the belief and eventually landed in something I was able to resonate with.
+I was searching for a meaning.
+A meaning that I could give to my life for I did not want to be just merely living, going from day to day, living my life like a lifeless soul.
+I was looking to live for a cause, to do something I deemed meaningful.
+Holding on to the belief, I eventually landed in something I was able to resonate with.

-Slowly, I came to terms and am feeling okay with being home, in the comfort of familiarity and my love for the diverse food culture.
+Day by day, I came to terms with feeling okay being home, in the comfort of familiarity and my love for the diverse food culture.

 Moving on, it is the moment of truth to face up to those resolutions I have made for 2018.

 1) Rebuild my savings – No, this did not happen.

 2) Travel South East Asia – I squeezed in a holiday to Melbourne in May and as my go-abroad-during-new-year ritual, I visited Hanoi so I guess it was good enough.

 3) Have some standards – I may not be the Miss Nice but there were still situations where they were clearly not in my favour or when I could just be firm and make my stand but I did not.

 4) Improve my Spanish – Instead of improving, I am more at the stage where I am trying to retain the vocabulary and grammar that I had learned.